"Teachers' input and choice of classroom activities affect learning processes"

-	All ot these strategies ultimately aim at engaging learners, focussing their attention, stimulating their cognitive processes, and supporting retention in long-term memory, i.e., learning.
+All ot these strategies ultimately aim at engaging learners, focussing their attention, stimulating their cognitive processes, and supporting retention in long-term memory.

 Goald of the class:

-	The TIOS observation strategies have been compiled for foreign language classrooms.
-One aim of the class, however is to find out whether these strategies are also effective for multilingual learners with a low proficency of German in German-speaking classrooms.
+The observation strategies have been compiled for foreign language classrooms.
+One aim of the class is to find out whether they are also effective for multilingual learners with a low proficency in German in German-speaking classrooms.
 Research on students with a so-called "migration background" shows that as a group they often do not achieve the same school results as monolingual children.
 Language-sensitive teaching strategies known from the foreign language classroom and bilingual teaching are claimed to be helpful for these groups of learners, as well.

 Competences to be aquired:

 - Thorough knowledge of good teaching practice in the (foreign language) classroom